Moment of silence: Silent prayer

+Silent prayer as a mode of prayer has antecedents in the Bible, and Jews have been praying silently for thousands of years.

 Quakers have practiced silent worship for more than 300 years, believing that all people have the light of God within and that no priestly intercession is needed for the divine to speak.
 Silent worship in Quaker meetings is seldom entirely silent, and individuals speak as they are moved to by the spirit.

 The larger society perhaps adopted the practice of silent prayer in public gatherings because silence contains no statements or assumptions concerning beliefs.
 Since it requires no understanding of language to interpret, it is more easily accepted and used than a spoken prayer or observance when persons of different religious and cultural backgrounds participate together.
 Today, the moment of silence is used to avoid offending people with religious pontification and to empower individuals to interpret the moment as they wish.

 In the US colonial period, Pennsylvania Quakers did not worship together with non-Quakers, except those who might become converts.
 They were separatists and did not pray in ecumenical gatherings or in service to institutions.

 In recent times the co-opting of Quaker-style silence for non-sectarian and non-controversial public observances has led to its almost universal use in the English-speaking world as well as in other plural societies.
 This is also the case within many secular institutions where diverse groups are expected to participate but not necessarily share beliefs - such as in government, schools, commercial companies and the military.

 The use of a moment of silence to memorialize fallen soldiers or to allow private reflection in public schools, for example, was not introduced by Quakers themselves.